Nvelop

 Auditability and Decision Records

-Auditability means you can demonstrate who made what decisions, when, and why.
+Auditability means being able to demonstrate who made what decisions, when, and why.
 Complete decision records protect the organization, ensure compliance, and enable continuous improvement.

 Why Auditability Matters

-• Compliance: Regulatory audits require proof of proper processes and decisions
+Regulatory audits require proof of proper processes and decisions.

-• Risk management: Defend decisions if challenged or if issues arise
+Document decisions so you can defend them if challenged or if issues arise later.

-• Learning: Review past decisions to improve future processes
+Review past decisions to identify patterns and improve future processes.

 What to Document